deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 and everyone may also cling together in small groups, take a room and also do internal project sessions.
 We'll see to arrange for some food and drinks.
 Commercial food places are in walking distance.
 On some days we probably do presentation/demo evenings, and announce them publically.
-The place is also exceptionally well suited to have kids around and Freiburg, is also generally a vacationing area.
-Feel free to also spend your vacation and only drop by some of the days.
+The place is also exceptionally well suited to have kids around and Freiburg is also generally a vacationing area, with quick train rides to Switzerland and France.

 ## Attending and joining DIFF

 If you, maybe along with a group of like-minded people, want to join DIFF, that's quite possible still!
-If you are an individual interested in any of the above, we'll see to help you feel at home.
+If you are an individual interested in any of the above, we'll see to help you feel at home and welcome.
 Please take note of our [Community standards](https://delta.chat/en/community-standards).

 Please send a direct message to our Fediverse [@delta@chaos.social](https://chaos.social/@delta)